themouette/slides-edu-frontend/src/02/05-contexts.markdown

 <pre class="fragment"><code class="javascript">// Is compiled into
 var a = 1;
 function b() {
-    // declare a symbol locally
+    // declare a local symbol
     function a() {};
     a = 10;
     return;
 }
 b();
 alert(a);</code></pre>
 </div>